Maggie Simpson: Voice

 With few exceptions, Maggie never speaks but participates in the events around her, emoting with subtle gestures and facial expressions.
 Maggie's first lines were spoken in "Good Night", the first short to air on The Tracey Ullman Show, after the family falls asleep.
 On this occasion, Liz Georges provided the voice of Maggie.

 Rather than talking, Maggie is well known for producing a characteristic "sucking" sound from her pacifier.
 This sound effect was originally provided by the show's creator Matt Groening, for early episodes of The Tracey Ullman Show, and also by Gabor Csupo (who was also the animation executive producer, for the first 60 episodes).
 The sucking noise is heard in all of Maggie's appearances to date, and is usually archive audio from either of Groening or Csupo's initial recordings (from the show's early episodes).
 Other than her sucking noise, Maggie has been known to make other noises, such as occasional squeals and babbling.
 In most instances, these vocalisations are provided by either Nancy Cartwright or Yeardley Smith.

 Although she had previously spoken in fantasies and dream sequences, such as in "Bart vs. Thanksgiving", in which she was voiced by an uncredited Carol Kane, Maggie's first word spoken in the normal continuity of the series occurred in "Lisa's First Word", when she was voiced by Elizabeth Taylor.
 Although it was only one word ("Daddy"), Taylor had to record the part numerous times before the producers were satisfied.
 James Earl Jones voiced Maggie in "Treehouse of Horror V".
 Maggie would later have brief dialogue in "Treehouse of Horror IX", voiced by Harry Shearer, who used his Kang voice.
 In earlier episodes, Yeardley Smith did many of Maggie's squeaks, cries, laughs and occasional speaking parts, although in the later seasons her parts are done by Nancy Cartwright (including a single word spoken during the end credits of The Simpsons Movie).
 Jodie Foster voiced a Howard Roark-inspired Maggie in the season 20 episode "Four Great Women and a Manicure".
+Amy Sedaris voiced Maggie in the season 36 episode "Bart's Birthday", voicing a line that was originally done by Cartwright before being re-cast and re-recorded at the last minute.